coxmediagroup/Tic-Tac-Toe/README.rst

 The user loads the front page, and clicks a button to decide if they want to go first ('X') or second ('O').
-The user and the app take turns adding X's and O's to a three-by-three grid until the app wins.
+The user and the app take turns adding X's and O's to a three-by-three grid until the app wins or ties.
 The user can then start a new game.

 Getting Started